ms/buildtogether.tech/design/index.md

 The best way to learn design in any field is to study examples
 <cite>Schon1984,Petre2016</cite>, and some of the best examples of software
 design come from the tools programmers use in their own work.
-Some great examples of this approach include
-<cite>Kernighan1979,Kernighan1981,Kernighan1983</cite> (which introduced the
+<cite>Kernighan1979,Kernighan1981,Kernighan1983</cite> introduced the Unix
-Unix philosophy to an entire generation of programmers),
+philosophy to an entire generation of programmers;
-<cite>Brown2011,Brown2012,Brown2016</cite>, and [Mary Rose
+<cite>Brown2011,Brown2012,Brown2016</cite> and [Mary Rose
-Cook][cook-mary-rose]'s [Gitlet][gitlet].
-There is also [Software Tools in JavaScript][stjs], which was developed in tandem with this material, and can be used as a starting point for many different class projects.
+Cook][cook-mary-rose]'s [Gitlet][gitlet] take this approach as well.
+There is also [Software Tools in JavaScript][stjs], which was developed in tandem with this material and can be used as a starting point for many different class projects.

+The discussion of how to design for test in <span x="testing"/> is another example of teaching by example.
+A general rule like, "Building components that can easily be replaced makes testing easier," would only have been meaningful if you already understand the point; explaining it with a specific example (testing an MVC application) made it more relatable.

 </div>